-One of the biggest lessons learned during the pandemic was that being adaptive to change is extremely valuable in all areas of the enterprise.
+One of the biggest lessons IT organizations learned during the pandemic was that being adaptive to change is extremely valuable in all areas of the enterprise.
 When a firm has to quickly pivot to meet a new need, no one wants to be the speed bump that slows down the pace of transformation.

 If you’re a technology executive, you might know what I’m going to say next: Traditional technology models are not adaptive.
 They’re based on resource pools of skills (enterprise architects, application developers, project managers, etc.) when they should be built around a network of work-based operating units (products, services, customers, or platforms).
 As a result, CIOs have struggled to meet business needs and expectations in times of volatility and change.
 In other words, the technology organization has become the speed bump.